o3de/sig-network/governance/SIG Network Charter.md

 ## Subproject Creation

-Additional information not found in the <sig-governance> related to subproject creation.
+_Any additional information not found in [O3DE's general SIG governance](https://github.com/o3de/community/tree/main/sigs) related to subproject creation_.

+* None, at this time.

 ## Deviations from sig-governance

-Explicit Deviations from the <sig-governance>.
+_Any explicit deviations from the [O3DE's general SIG governance](https://github.com/o3de/community/tree/main/sigs)._

+* None, at this time.